mbt-administrator/DemoSDK.Android/README.md

 - Bluetooth connection with a Melomind headset
 - Bluetooth data transfer from the headset to the SDK
 - Bluetooth command & data transfer from the SDK to the headset*
+- Configuration of Bluetooth paramters such as the Maximum Transmission Unit (maximum size of the data sent by the headset to the SDK)

 ### EEG